Gadersd/whisper-burn/README.md

 All the Whisper models that have been converted to work in burn are available in the whisper-burn space on Hugging Face.
 You can find them at [https://huggingface.co/Gadersd/whisper-burn](https://huggingface.co/Gadersd/whisper-burn).

-## Installation & Usage

-Before starting, ensure you have the necessary tools & libraries installed in your system.
-These instructions are for both CUDA and Mac users.

 #### 1. Clone the Repository

 Clone the repository to your local machine using the following command: